yankcrime/dockerfiles/itunes/README.md

 ```

 ## Credits
-Most of the steps are taken from here: https://medium.com/@miguel.nunes.72/how-to-install-itunes-on-linux-using-wine-6d548
+Most of the steps are taken [from here](https://medium.com/@miguel.nunes.72/how-to-install-itunes-on-linux-using-wine-6d5485fb3e85).